tkotani/DOSnpSupplement/README.md

 experiments.).
 We found no band gap of VWN exchange correlation with a=5.75 $\AA$.
 * When 1shotQSGW and 2ndshowQSGW are rather different, Probably a little away from QSGW converged values.

+* Since PDOS used for our DOSnp paper is too huge.
+Ask us if necessary.

-We use csvmd.py to convert tab_non_mag_all.csv to this md format.
+* We use csvmd.py to convert tab_non_mag_all.csv to this md format.

 | mp-id | formula | nsites | symmetry-number | symmetry-symbol | LDA(VWN) | 1shotQSGW | 2shotQSGW | transition(D or I) |
 | --- | --- | --- | --- | --- | --- | --- | --- | --- |